-Cooking invariably involves the boiling of water at regular intervals of time.
-It’s an absolutely integral part of cooking.
-You put water in a container, keep it on the stove, and cover it (for maximum utilization of heat energy), and when the water starts to make noise and the cover begins to tremble, you know that the water has successfully boiled.
-Then, you take the boiled water and put… WAIT!
-Has it ever crossed your mind why water is the loudest just before it boils?
+Cooking invariably involves the boiling of water, as it’s an integral part of cooking.
+You put water in a container, keep it on the stove, and cover it (for maximum utilization of heat energy).
+However, when the water starts to make noise and the cover begins to tremble, you know that the water has successfully boiled!
+You then take the boiled water and do whatever you need for the recipe… but WAIT!
+Have you ever wondered why water is loudest just before it boils?

-When water is heated, air dissolved in water forms bubbles at the bottom of the container.
-After attaining a specific size, these bubbles are released from the bottom to reach the top layer of water in the container.
-A little contributor to the sound that you hear just before water begins to boil comes from these bubbles, namely when they are created at the bottom.
-Although this sound is very low (a sound of frequency of ~ 100 Hz), it is still a contributor to the overall sound.
+Researchers noted that the first contributor to the noise is due to the air bubbles trapped in the water.
+When water is heated, the air dissolved in water forms bubbles at the bottom of the container.
+The solubility of non-polar gases, such as oxygen and nitrogen, decreases with the increase in temperature.
+As the water is heated, this dissolved gas starts converting into air bubbles.
+After attaining a specific size, these bubbles are released from the bottom and climb to the top layer of water in the container.
+This is called nucleation.
+Thus, the first contributor to the sound that you hear while boiling water comes from these bubbles, i.e., when they’re created at the bottom.

-However, as the container continues to be heated, these bubbles become bigger and collapse harder until they get hot enough to reach the surface of the water.
-At this point, they pop gently and the noise is quelled.
-Eventually, when all the steam has made it to the top, the noise stops altogether, which is why once the water has boiled, it becomes quiet.
+When the temperature is about to reach 100oC, these bubbles gain enough energy—reaching the surface, where they pop, albeit gently.
+The noise level at this juncture is quelled.
+This step is called surface popping.
+Eventually, when all the steam has made it to the top, the noise stops altogether, which is why once water has boiled, it becomes quiet!

-This is one of those everyday phenomena that we observe all the time, but barely pay it any attention.
-So, next time you are busy doing something entirely different than cooking in the room next to the kitchen, you can make use of this audible cue of nature to determine if the water is about to boil and save yourself from that last-minute dash to the kitchen to shut off the stove and avoid an overflowed pot!
+This unexpected noise of water boiling is one of those everyday phenomena that we observe all the time, but barely give a second thought.
+So, the next time you’re busy doing something entirely different than cooking in the room beside the kitchen, listen for this audible cue from nature to determine if the water is about to boil.
+Save yourself from a last-minute dash to the kitchen to shut the stove off and avoid an overflowed pot!